shelly-hub/deep-learning-challenge/README.md

 # deep-learning-challenge

 ## Overview
-Alphabet Soup, a nonprofit organisation needs a tool which could be used to select successful applications to receive the fundings.
+Alphabet Soup, a nonprofit organisation needs a tool which could be used to select applicants that could have high rate of success after receiving fundings.

-Thus, this challenge utilises machine learning method and neural networks to make a model that could give best results to predict future organisations that would be the potential successful applicants.
+Thus, this challenge utilises machine learning method and neural networks to make a model that could be used for the company to predict potential successful applicants in the future.

-The extensive hyperparameters in neural networks is being trial and analysed in order to increase model performance.
+The extensive hyperparameters in neural networks is being trialed and analysed in order to increase model performance.

 The dataset used to make model prediction is provided in CSV file that contains funding information from more than 34000 organisations.